 - Never give away your sensitive information: as the old saying goes, “We will never ask for your password.”
 No bank, store, or website will ever need to know your login credentials as they can already do any necessary activities via their service’s backend.

 - Remember that big companies won’t call you: nobody is calling you to tell you that your computer has a virus, certainly not Google, Amazon, or Apple.
 At best, you’d get an email about a security breach.

 - Stay frosty with close and personal: confidence frauds rely on shock value and your empathy.
-We’re not saying not to be empathetic, but to be careful, especially when large sums of money are involved.
+We’re not saying not to be empathetic, but be careful, especially when large sums of money are involved.

-And while we’re on the topic, did you know that VPNs can improve passive protection against many types of scams?
+And while we’re on the topic, did you know that VPNs can improve passive protection against many types of online scams?